guoweier/GameHut/snake/tutorial_snake_english.md

 ## window2: game playing window
 ![window2: game playing window](fig4_gameplayingwindow.png) <br>
 After the player press a key (except `ESC`), the start window jumps to the game playing window.
 This is the window we normally see when playing the snake game.
-Let's discuss what properties this window have:
+Let's discuss what properties this window have:<br>
 1. It contains a "food" and a "snake".
 In my game, the food is a green square.
 The snake consists of 3 red squares.
 Initially, the snake is moving toward left.
 2. When the player press direction buttons (left, right, up, down) or WASD buttons on keyboard, the snake can change the moving direction corresponded to the pressed key.
 3. When the snake head touch the food, the food disappear, the snake add one square, and a new food appear at a random position on the screen.
 4. When the snake touch the window edge, game over.
 5. The program record the score during the game.
 When the snake eats a food, score+1.
 It can also keep a top score for all the games played.

-Now, let's code to achieve these properties.
+Now, let's code to achieve these properties.<br>
 ### 1. Create the snake and the food.
 #### 1.1 Create the snake.
 The snake is composed of 3 red squares.
 We can create 3 squares, and store their information (i.e. position, color, moving direction) in a list.
-Here are my code:
+Here are my code:<br>
 ```
 snake = []
 snakeX = WINDOWWIDTH/2